2ra3/Use-OSLO-in-MAC/README.md

 This will run the OSLOedu.exe program.
 NOTE: You will have to change 'rahilshajahan' to your username on mac.

-5)While saving files in OSLO, make sure to give proper destination folder in Desktop preferably.
+5)While saving files in OSLO, make sure to give proper destination folder (in Desktop preferably).

 Thank you for reading.
 I hope this information has helped you.